 This program conforms to the American Meteorological Society's Guidelines for a Bachelor of Science degree in Meteorology/Atmospheric Science.
 It satisfies the National Weather Service GS-1340 requirements and can adequately prepare a student for the pursuit of an advanced degree in graduate school.
 As a 72-credit program, students should expect to take courses regarding various aspects of earth science and meteorology as well as a mixture of calculus, statistics, and physics courses.

-Chances for research projects alongside professors are also encouraged in this major.
+Participation in research projects alongside professors is also encouraged in this major.
 These unique internship opportunities provide a competitive edge when entering the workforce.
-Past successes include the "Linked Environments for Atmospheric Discovery" (LEAD) project, "Wintertime Study of Airborne Particles" project, "Five-Year Precipitation Monitoring" project, "North-East Corridor Oxidant and Particle Study" (NEC-OPS) project and the "Southeast Pennsylvania Lightning Climatology" project, "Deriving Information on Surface conditions from Column and Vertically Resolved Observations Relevant to Air Quality" (DISCOVER-AQ) project, "Ontario Winter Lake-effect Systems" (OWLeS) project, and "Investigation of Microphysics and Precipitation for Atlantic Coast-Threatening Snowstorms" (IMPACTS) project.
+Past successes include the "Linked Environments for Atmospheric Discovery" (LEAD) project, "Wintertime Study of Airborne Particles" project, "Five-Year Precipitation Monitoring" project, "North-East Corridor Oxidant and Particle Study" (NEC-OPS) project, "Southeast Pennsylvania Lightning Climatology" project, "Deriving Information on Surface conditions from Column and Vertically Resolved Observations Relevant to Air Quality" (DISCOVER-AQ) project, "Ontario Winter Lake-effect Systems" (OWLeS) project, and "Investigation of Microphysics and Precipitation for Atlantic Coast-Threatening Snowstorms" (IMPACTS) project.